pandas-dev/pandas/doc/source/user_guide/io.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Sometimes you want to get the coordinates (a.k.a the index locations) of your query.
-This returns an ``Int64Index`` of the resulting locations.
+This returns an ``Index`` of the resulting locations.
 These coordinates can also be passed to subsequent ``where`` operations.

 .. ipython:: python